 - They have affordable renewal offers as well as affordable first buy options.
 With BlueHost you get a free domain name worth $10.

-- BlueHost is aware of people migrating from GoDaddy hence they have developed a faster cPanel that helps customer install varied CMS like Joomla and WordPress within seconds.
+- BlueHost is aware of people migrating from GoDaddy hence they have developed a faster cPanel that helps customer install WordPress and Joomla.

 Here’s why BlueHost is a good GoDaddy Alternative: